 Inability to establish victim time line;

 Drug addicted sex trade workers are notorious for living life in the 24 / 7 substance abuse cycle.
-These women forgo normal human needs like food, sleep and close familial relationships.
+These women forgo simple human needs like food, sleep and close familial relationships.
 They become virtual slaves to their drugs.
 Nothing else matters to them.
 As a result, they simply come and go at all hours of the day or night.
 Family members often lose touch with them and report them as missing persons.
 The majority of these women simply show up to recuperate after falling off the edge of the earth, their minds blown from drug abuse and sleep deprivation.

 In the majority of investigations involving the murder of sex trade workers the cases are already cold by the time the Homicide Unit receives the file.
 In Sanderson’s case, the file transitioned to the Homicide Unit a total of seven (7) days after the victim had been reported missing.
-In a world where the First 48 is critical, that time gap can have a devastating effect on the solvability of a Homicide case.
+In a world where the First 48 is critical, that time gap can have a devastating effect on the solvability of a homicide case.

 Inability to establish motive;

 Motive in a homicide case is an extremely important piece of the puzzle.
 When it comes to the murder of drug addicted sex trade workers, establishing the motive can be as difficult as narrowing the suspect pool.
-Was the killer a John, a drug dealer, a gang member, a fellow sex trade worker or some other random player.

 Lack of Witnesses;